JuliusNixi/merry-christmas-cpp/README.md

 ## Change Default Settings:
 It's possible to modify the default settings, that are called if no arguments are passed to the program.
 To do this:

-1. Open the 'MerryChristmas.cpp' file (contained in the root of the repo) with a text editor, preferably an IDE that supports C++, but not necessary.
+1. Open the 'MerryChristmas.cpp' file (contained in the root of the repo) with a text editor, preferably an IDE that supports C++ syntax, but not necessary.
 2. Modifies the vars contained between the two large blocks of initial comments, these:
 ```c++
     bool PRINT_TREE = true;